prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/cue-window/index.en.md

 ## Combining linear and non-linear workflows

 While you can play an entire song live without ever getting out of the _Cue_ window — especially when you have a hardware grid controller and all pre-recorded clips you might need — you can integrate clip launchers into regular linear workflow in the _Editor_ window.
+To do that, you need to add markers in the _Cue Markers_ timeline.

 Here is a simple example of that: